Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - credenza: a kind of low, wide cupboard with several parts, and sometimes with drawers, usually used for holding glasses, plates, etc.
 - consign: to send something to someone.
 - putative: generally thought to be or to exist, even if it's not really so.
+- retribution: deserved and severe punishment.
+- gaggle: a group of noisy or silly people.
+- foreshortened: reduced or make shorter.
+- purloined: to steal something. (from Tirkins)
+- rustlers: a person who steals farm animals;
+- taciturn: tending not to speak much.
+- ubiquitous: seeming to be everywhere.
+- serried: pressed closely together, usually in lines.
+- burgeoning: developing quickly.
+- smattering: a very small amount or number.
+- pilfered: to steal things of small value.
+- restitution: the return of objects that were stolen or lost.
+- conjure: to make something appear by magic, or as if by magic.
+- shorn: (shear, cut wool off sheap)
+- bucolic: relating to the countryside.
+- spurred: to encourage an activity/development/make it happen faster.
+- affliction: something that makes you suffer.
+- indentured: relating to an official agreement that someone will work for someone else for a length of time, esp. in order to learn a job.
+Internship.
+- daubed: to spread a thick/sticky liquid on something, or to cover something with a thick/sticky liquid, often quickly or carelessly.
+- recrimination: arguments between people who're blaming each other.
+- curmudgeonly: often in a bad mood.
+- unwittingly: in a way that's done without knowing or planning.
 -